go to ninetyfifth set of Jewish jokes

 Rachel for a few days whilst his parents are away on business.
 On the first

-out.
-When Sam appears, he walks over to her and says, "Bubbeh, I
+When Sam appears, he walks over to her and says, "Bubbeh, I was talking

-was talking to my friend Jake at school today and we would like to know
+to my friend Jake at school today and we would like to know what you call

-what you call two people who sleep in the same bedroom, with one on top
+two people who sleep in the same bedroom, with one on top of the other?"

-but as she’s always been one to answer all questions honestly, she replies,
+she’s always been one to answer all questions honestly, she replies, "Well

-"Well bubbeleh, it’s called sexual intercourse.
-It’s how parents
+bubbeleh, it’s called sexual intercourse.
+It’s how parents make little

-next day, he says to her, "Bubbeh, you were wrong yesterday.
-It
+he says to her, "Bubbeh, you were wrong yesterday.
+It isn't called

-isn't called sexual intercourse, it’s called bunk beds.
-And Jake’s mum
+sexual intercourse, it’s called bunk beds.
+And Jake’s mum says she wants

 (#1824) Riddle